jeremymreed/pomodoro-task-tracker/README.md

 # Usage:

-You will need to have [nodejs / npm](https://nodejs.org/en/) installed on your machine to use this software.
+You will need to have [nodejs and npm](https://nodejs.org/en/) installed on your machine to use this software.

 Clone this repository.
 Go into the pomodoro-task-tracker directory.